Matilde Díaz

-Aura Matilde Díaz Martínez (1924-2002), better known by her artist name Matilde Díaz, was a Colombian performer of porros and boleros.
+Aura Matilde Díaz Martínez (1924–2002), better known by her artist name Matilde Díaz, was a Colombian performer of porros and boleros.
 She was the wife of Lucho Bermúdez, who was also known for his porros and boleros.
-She became the first woman to be a lead singer for a Colombian orchestra.
+She claimed to be the first woman to be sing for a Colombian orchestra.
 Díaz died on 8 March 2002 from cancer in Bogota.
 She was posthumously inducted into the International Latin Music Hall of Fame on 10 April 2002, one month after her death.